Ahmed-Bishr/Logical_Gates/README.md

 - **Input Validation**: The program ensures that only valid inputs (`t` or `f`) are accepted for `P` and `Q`.
 Invalid inputs prompt the user to re-enter the values.
 - **Interactive Menu**: Users can select from six logical operations or exit the program.

+## Coding Standards

+This project adheres to **NASA's C Coding Standards**, ensuring:
+- Readability and maintainability of the code.
+- Proper use of variable naming conventions.
+- Consistent formatting and indentation.
+- Robust error handling and input validation.

 ## Usage